 Signs of Sleep Problems in Children

-Talk to your pediatrician if your child exhibits any of the following signs of a sleep problem:
+Talk to your pediatrician if your child shows any of the following signs of a sleep problem:

 - Breathing pauses during sleep